juju/juju-gui/docs/process.rst

   run ``PROD=1 make dist``.
 The computer will again walk you through the process and upload the release.

-  - Note that, one time per computer, you will again have to accept the Launchpadlib security token: In Launchpad, the staging site and the production have fully separate databases, including authentication.
-What is done in production will in many cases eventually be copied over to staging, but never vice versa.
-Staging data is destroyed periodically.

-- Go to <https://launchpad.net/juju-gui/trunk> and verify that you see a new release and a new download file.
+- Go to <https://github.com/juju/juju-gui/releases> and verify that you see a new release and a new download file.
 - Download the file and compare it to the original tarball in the ``release/`` directory, verifying that they are identical (hint: use